patrickocoffeyo/meteor-boilerplate/README.md

      - **variables.less** - A bootstrap 3 variables less file you can use to overwrite the default bootstrap variables.
 Imported into the app.less file for variable use within your custom less
    - **/views** - Holds a folder for each application module.
 Each module folder should contain routes, event handles, UI components, and subscriptions
      - **/sample**
-       - **sample.coffee** - Example view file that defines a default route
+       - **sample.js** - Example view file that defines a default route
-       - **sample.html** - Example default template that the sample.coffee route yields
+       - **sample.html** - Example default template that the sample.js route yields
    - **main.html** - Basic app html file with a default layout defined
-   - **routes.coffee** - Iron Router configuration file.
+   - **routes.js** - Iron Router configuration file.
  - **/lib**
    - **/collections** - Folder that contains collection definitions
-     - **sample.coffee** - Defines a sample collection
+     - **sample.js** - Defines a sample collection
  - **/public** - Contains all files served by applications.
    - **/images** - Contains all images served by applications
  - **/server/** - Server specific files
    - **/modules/** - Contains a directory for each module.
 Each module directory will have publication functions, allow/deny functions, and Meteor methods.
      - **/sample**
-       - **sample.coffee** - Sample publication, allow/deny, and method functions.
+       - **sample.js** - Sample publication, allow/deny, and method functions.
    - **/startup/** - Files containing scripts that should run on startup.
-For instance, a user.coffee file that creates a default admin user for your app if one doesn't already exist.
+For instance, a user.js file that creates a default admin user for your app if one doesn't already exist.
-    - **sample.coffee** - Sample startup function
+    - **sample.js** - Sample startup function